27 Tips - How To Keep Bears Away When Camping

 However, keep in mind, that even as scary as bears are, human fatalities are rare.
 Even in a remote National Park like Denali which is known for its bears, there’s only been 1 human death from a bear attack.

 This blog post will outline some tips for keeping bears away from your campsite.
+And sorry, locking your tent won’t keep a bear out.
 Read on to learn more!

 CHOOSE YOUR CAMPSITE CAREFULLY